Psychology, Accelerated Master’s Degree

-A student may withdraw at any time from the AGD by informing the Undergraduate Advisor, the Director of Graduate Studies and the Dean of the Graduate College in writing.
+A student may withdraw at any time from the AGD by informing the undergraduate advisor, the director of graduate studies and the dean of the college in writing.
 A student’s status will then revert to the standard undergraduate degree program.
 Any graduate hours earned must be approved for use in fulfillment of bachelor’s degree requirements by the student’s undergraduate dean.

 From Undergraduate to Graduate Student

-Beginning with the semester after the student has earned the bachelor’s degree and has been accepted into a master’s degree program, the student is enrolled in the Graduate College and is assessed tuition and fees at the graduate rate.
+Beginning with the semester after the student has earned the bachelor’s degree and has been accepted into a master’s degree program, the student is enrolled in the graduate program and is assessed tuition and fees at the graduate rate.
 All rules regarding graduate education will apply to the student once admitted into the master’s degree program.